fhnishida/StarlinkAmazon/README.md

 ### Purpose

 Reads all raw datasets, performs spatial and tabular processing, and joins everything into a single municipality × year panel saved as `analytical_dataset.dta`.

 ### Structure

-The script is organized into numbered sections using the `{ # N. SECTION ####` convention, making it easy to fold/unfold blocks in RStudio:
+The script is organized into numbered sections, making it easy to fold/unfold blocks in RStudio:

 | Section | Name | Description |
 |---------|------|-------------|